villette0/M11C-Note_Taker/README.md

 # Note Taker

 ## Application Description
 This app can be used to write and save notes.
+Upon pressing 'Get Started' the user is taken to a page where they can write a title and note.
+Then they can press the save icon to save the not to the lefthand panel and access it later by clicking it there.

+## Challenge Description
 It uses an Express.js back end and saves and retrieves note data from a JSON file.
+The challenge required the server.js file to be written to connect the backend and frontend.
+This was accomplished via requiring paths and node modules at the top, then using middleware, get requests, post requests, and port listening.
 It is deployed to Heroku.

-## Challenge Description

 ## User Story